 From childhood onward, Rudolf Steiner knew both spiritual and natural worlds.
 His search to integrate these led him to recognise the significance of thinking for spiritual as well as natural scientific research.
 Steiner was a philosopher, artist and scientist whose vision and depth of understanding continue to have a great impact in many practical fields in areas such as education, medicine, agriculture, architecture and the therapeutic arts.

-Dandenong Ranges Steiner School is part of a worldwide educational movement that draws its inspiration from Rudolf Steiner’s lectures to teachers of the first Waldorf/Steiner School.
+Dandenong Ranges Steiner School is part of a worldwide educational movement that draws its inspiration from Rudolf Steiner’s research.
 As such the curriculum and structure of the Steiner School is similar in schools both within Australia and around the world.

-The Steiner educator recognizes the different needs associated with each period of the child’s development, and the curriculum is arranged accordingly, working with the faculties of “willing”, “feeling” and “thinking”.
+The Steiner educator recognises the different needs associated with each period of the child’s development, and the curriculum is arranged accordingly, working with the faculties of willing, feeling and thinking.

-Our curriculum and methodology incorporates these three faculties when preparing to teach within each subject area.
+Our curriculum and methodology incorporate these three faculties when preparing to teach within each subject area.

 The faculty of “will” is the engagement of the individual through an activity, a set task of writing, map drawing or constructing models, for example, or through the form of movement.
 The faculty of “feeling” is cultivated through artistic work or experience.
 The faculty of “thinking” arises through the art of listening, understanding, remembering and discussing.